pluralonline/plural-php-laravel-sdk/Readme.md

 ];
 // Mandatory

-// In these payment modes, the merchant can choose multiple modes which should be enabled on his merchant ID.
+// In these payment modes, the merchant can choose multiple modes that should be enabled on his merchant ID.

 ```